On refined Chern-Simons and refined ABJ matrix models: Refined Chern-Simons matrix model

 \subsubsection{Duality at root of unity}

 Another interpretation of the symmetry of the operators $(\mathbb{D}^V_m)^\perp$ comes from restricting to the physical region of parameters where $q,t$ are roots of unity as defined in \eqref{eq:qt-level}.
 It is known that the $q$-Virasoro algebra at root of unity degenerates to a simpler algebra related to parafermions \cite{Bouwknegt:1998,Nigro:2012av,Itoyama:2013mca,Itoyama:2014pca}.
 We do not pursue this avenue here however we remark that in this region of parameters the Langlands duality reduces to 3d Seiberg duality for pure CS theories, which also coincides with level-rank duality (see \cite{Kapustin:2013hpk} for a discussion of dualities in unrefined CS).
-The identification holds provided we assume the identity
+The identification holds provided we assume the identity\footnote{{This constraint on $q$ and $t$ is reminiscent of the so-called \textit{wheel condition} of \cite{feigin2002symmetric}, however it is not clear to us how exactly the two concepts are related.}}

 which follows from \eqref{eq:qt-level}.
 For this choice of parameters we have

 so that formally we can modify the involution to act as

 therefore, Langlands duality maps refined CS theories as